gaplo917/hkepc-plus/README.md

 ### Getting start
 ##### Install the Extension

-1. Chrome -> setting -> More Tools -> Extension
+1. Download Zip from github [HERE](https://github.com/gaplo917/hkepc-plus/releases)-> click downlaod "source code"

-2. Tick Developer mode on top-right hand side
+2. Unzip it

-3. Download Zip from github
+3. Chrome -> setting -> More Tools -> Extension

-4. Unzip it
+4. Tick Developer mode on top-right hand side

-5. Click "Load unpacked extension" select the folder
+5. Click "Load unpacked extension" select the folder (hkepc-plus-x.x.x)

 6. You will see HKECP Plus will load and then click "Options" to enter the control panel